SuperOfficeDocs/crmscript/docs/api-reference/classes/Vector/set.md

 intellisense: Vector.set
 keywords: set(Integer,String)
 so.topic: reference
+so.yml: 1
 ---

 # Vector.set(Integer index, String value)

 Set the value at the specified index.
-If the index specified is out of bounds, an RunTimeException will be raised.
+If the index specified is out of bounds, a RunTimeException will be raised.

 * **index:** the index of the vector to set the value
 * **value:** the value to set at the specified index